declan234e/uselessbutton/README.md

 uselessbutton2 is https://gamer234e.ga

-uselessbutton beta test_exported is the beta not relesed
+uselessbutton beta test_exported is the beta build this will be a bit broken